Cobot-Maker-Space/csjbot-alice-ros-control/readme.md

 Tail of each frame image data is: 0xff , 0xfe , 0xfd , 0xfc , 0xfb , 0xfa , 0xd9

+Currently:

+First enable the video service.
+Launch:

+`rosrun lily_interface subscriber_video.py`

+Send a boolean message to active/enable the video socket:

+`rostopic pub /video_enable std_msgs/Bool "true"`

+Then run the publisher (which retrieves the image from the web socket and republishes it over ROS):

+`rosrun lily_interface publisher_video.py`

+publishes the images to the /camera/image topic.
+However, can only seem to pick it up using:

+`rosrun lily_interface subscriber_testimage.py`

+Which writes the received image to an image (test2.jpg) which is viewable.
+Unable to get image viewer on an alternative machine from being able to receive the image.
+Not sure why, possibly a multi-node ros configuration issue.